Alaricus/wattos/README.md

 ## Design decisions

-The most difficult design decision was to continue working after seeing your site and knowing full well that I couldn't produce something like that even in a year.
+The most difficult design decision was to continue working after seeing your site and knowing full well that I would never posess the artistic ability of that magnitude.

 I thought that adding several languages (well, fonts really) for Aurebesh, Mandalorian, and that one language from Dark Forces, in addition to English, would make the site enticing to more customers.